 It’s not difficult to reach Troll Falls.
 Accessible in all seasons, the small waterfall is tucked away in the Kananaskis Country area of the Canadian Rocky Mountains.
 A person can hike to either the upper or lower falls depending on how energetic they are.
 But first, you must pass the troll.

-The small waterfall is guarded by the figure that resembles a troll emerging from the rocks.
+The small waterfall is guarded by a figure that resembles a troll emerging from the rocks.
 While trolls are normally known to live under bridges, this one seems to have chosen to live by the falls.
 Different times of day will bring the lighting into play and the face changes slightly.
 People have also reported seeing smaller trolls hidden in the rocks around the area.
 Trying to spot all the trolls is a favorite activity for children.
-A sharp eyed person may also see the occasional troll figure hidden in the trees along the path.
+A sharp-eyed person may also see the occasional troll figure hidden in the trees along the path.

 The falls freeze over in winter but there always seems to be a flow of water under the ice.
 During the summer the flow varies with the amount of rain received in the area but the troll never seems to get wet.